 The Mentor-on-the-Lake Fire Department maintains fiscal responsibility while operating at the highest level possible.
 The Fire Department works hard to secure alternative financial resources which include applying for funds through the grant process.
-In 2021, the department applied for 7 Federal, State, and local grants totaling \$929,108.00.
-For the year, the department received 2 grants totaling \$11,200.00.
-We have been turned down for 2 grants and 3 are still pending.
+In 2022, the department applied for 4 Federal, State, and local grants totaling \$571,585.00.
+For the year, the department was turned down for all 4 grants.